owncloud-archive/chat/README.md

 ## Installation
 1. Clone the repo to the apps directory of your owncloud installation
+2. Activate the Contacts app in ownCloud
-2. Activate the chat app in owncloud
+3. Activate the Chat app in owncloud
-3. Go to the chat app in owncloud.
-You will see a yellow 'Connected to the server' message in the top of the screen
+4. Load the Contacts app one time before the Chat app
-4. Start Chatting!
+5. Start Chatting!

 ## Live Example
 A live example of the Chat app can be viewed on [OpenShift](http://chat-ledfan.rhcloud.com/).